Frequently Asked Questions

 You start taking your 200 level accounting, economics, and business law courses during your sophomore year.
 It is important for you to have these courses right before you take your 300/400 level Seidman courses.
-During your freshman year, you will concentrate on your general education and basic skills courses.
+During your first year, you will concentrate on your general education and basic skills courses.

 As a student of the Seidman College of Business, you get the best of two worlds.
-Your freshman and sophomore classes will probably all be at the Allendale campus.
+Your first-year and sophomore classes will probably all be at the Allendale campus.
 This provides you with the traditional "college experience" of residence halls, sports activities, student life events, and eating at the commons.
 You get to take your upper division business classes in a thriving business community in the heart of Grand Rapids.
 Classes on the Grand Rapids campus offer you convenient access to many local businesses, where you may have an internship, and where business professionals in the area can easily come into your classroom to share their experience.